-The applicant and protected organization will receive immediate electronic notification if an appliedfor second level domain is conditionally refused registration because of a Protected Name on a Reserved list or in the Clearinghouse if applicable.
+The potential registrant and protected organization will receive immediate electronic notification if an applied-for second level domain is conditionally refused registration because of a Protected Name on a Modified Reserved list or in the Clearinghouse if applicable.

 2. Declaration of Legitimate Use.